-Giorgio Roffo is with the University of Glasgow where he is a Research Associate at the School of Computing Science.
-He received a European Ph.D. degree in computer science from the University of Verona, Italy.
+Giorgio Roffo received a European PhD degree in computer vision and pattern recognition from the University of Verona, Italy.
+He was a research associate at the University of Glasgow.
 Previously, he was with the Italian Institute of Technology (IIT), Genoa, Italy.

 He acts as an Associate Editor of the ICPR 2020, the premier world conference in Pattern Recognition.

 He is a reviewer for the premier journal of the field IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).

 He is in the technical program committee of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), the IEEE International Conference on Computer Vision (ICCV), IEEE European Conference on Computer Vision (ECCV), International Joint Conferences on Artificial Intelligence (IJCAI).

 His publishing track record shows one or more A* papers (top 1% of the SCImago SJR index) per annum while being associated with different institutions.

 Infinite Feature Selection: A Graph-based Feature Filtering Approach.
 G. Roffo, S. Melzi, U. Castellani, A. Vinciarelli, and M. Cristani.
 In IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI 2020), DOI 10.1109/TPAMI.2020.3002843.[pdf][arXiv]

 Awarded a SICSA Postdoctoral and Early Career Researcher Exchanges (PECE).